jackyzha0/jackyzha0.github.io/content/thoughts/interviews and data recording.md

 3. Triangulation of theories: use of different theoretical frameworks through which to view data
 4. Methodological triangulation: employ different data gathering techniques

-## 3 Methods for Data Recording
-1. Notes + Photographs -> least technical and most flexible way of recording data, but can be difficult to capture the right highlights.
-2. Audio + Photographs -> less intrusive than video, allows observers to focus on the activity rather than on trying to capture every spoken word.
-3. Video -> highest fidelity.
-Things to keep in mind: 1) whether to fix cam position or use a roving recorder 2) where to point the camera 3) understanding the imapct of the recording on the participants

 ## Interviews
 > A conversation with a purpose

 Good for exploring issues, learning more about tasks, and getting inside user's head.

-Criteria for good interview:
-    -   Before:
-        -   get questions right → should support goals, should be easy to understand/answer
-        -   be organized → check equipment, have necessary docs
-        -   run pilots
-    -   During:
-        -   structure time
-        -   give participants context
-        -   use props and visuals → easier to show than tell
-    -   Listen well throughout!

 1. Open-ended/unstructured -> exploratory and similar to conversation.
 Can be time-consuming but can also produce rich insights
 2. Semi-structured -> plans basic script with both closed and open questions but probes interviewee until no new relevants info is there
 3. Structured -> predetermined questions like a questionnaire, study is standardized (same questions with each participant)
 4. Group interviews -> 3-10 people selected to provide a representative sample of the target population.
 Useful for investigating shared issues rather than individual experiences

-Asking questions like "Can you tell me a bit more about..." is called probing

 ### Planning
 When developing Interview Questions, keep in mind open questions are best suited where the goal of the session is exploratory; closed questions are best suited where the possible answers are known in advance.
 Break long or compound questions into separate questions